 The next day, rinse the vegetables and discard salt water.
 In another glass bowl, mix the oil with the black pepper and oregano.
 Add the drained vegetables and stir.
 Allow to marinate again, overnight in the refrigerator.
 The next day you may pour mixture into air-tight mason jars and will keep in the refrigerator for 3 weeks.

-This is perfect with Venison Italian Beef Sandwiches.
+This is perfect with Hot Italian Beef Sandwiches.